Header image courtesy of @junoshika

 Despite its off-the-beaten-path location in Yuen Long, business at Mrs Tang Café is always booming.
 Tourists and locals alike flock there for a taste of what local celebrities Shawn Yue and Chow Yun-fat adore.
 The signature pineapple bun is a must-have, stuffed with a fried egg, fresh slice of tomato, and a thick pat of cold butter.
 Their corned beef and cheese sandwich has also captured the hearts of customers over the years, the soft yet crispy roll practically overflowing with melted cheese, as well as their egg salad toast.

 Craving soup instead?
 Mrs Tang’s tomato soup noodles are made with fresh tomatoes as opposed to a tomato base, producing a broth that’s both refreshing and filling.
 Don’t forget to wash it all down with an iced milk tea, served chilled instead of diluted with ice, or an iced lemon Yakult.
-If Yuen Long is too far for you, they also have two additional locations in Wan Chai and Kwun Tong, though nothing beats the true experience of dining in a traditional village house.
+If Yuen Long is too far for you, they also have four additional locations in Wan Chai, Kwun Tong, Tsim Sha Tsui, and Tin Shui Wai, though nothing beats the true experience of dining in a traditional village house.

 The Tiffany-blue exterior of Man Fong Café is hard to miss.
-Man Fong has kept its original décor inside as well, with the only new additions over half a century being new coats of paint on the mezzanine railings and wall paintings depicting stars of a near-forgotten era.
+Once in Tun, Man Fong has since relocated to Yeun Long, where it continues to enjoy patronage from residents all over Hong Kong.
+The new restaurant has kept its original décor, which hasn't changed for over half a century inside, with mezzanine railings and wall paintings depicting stars of a near-forgotten era.
 The breakfast portions are modest but satisfying, with fresh fatty beef slices topping the staple macaroni or instant noodles.
 Instead of an iced milk tea, opt for their homemade chrysanthemum tea for a healthier option.

 The real star of Man Fong Café is the massive deep-fried chicken thigh.
 Seriously, where do they find chickens with legs this big?
 Order it with a side of crinkle-cut fries or rice topped with a fried egg and sweet soy sauce for a truly indulgent breakfast or afternoon tea.